cod3licious/cod3licious.github.io/index.md

 - advise on and discuss potential solutions with the data scientists in your team
 - support you in deploying a production-ready machine learning solution

-I prefer to work in an agile manner with short iterations and in close collaboration with the data owners in your team to ensure that the machine learning solution generalizes well even to potentially novel settings encountered in day to day operations.
+I prefer to work in an agile manner with short iterations and in close collaboration with the data owners in your team to ensure that the machine learning solution generalizes well even to potentially novel settings encountered in your day to day operations.

 ## data science workshops
-To help you and your team to better understand the potential and challenges of different machine learning methods, I offer a 3 day on-site or remote data science workshop, where you will learn the basics of machine learning, including various supervised and unsupervised learning algorithms, and get many practical tips.
+To help you and your team better understand the potential and challenges of different machine learning methods, I offer a 3 day on-site or remote data science workshop, where you will learn the basics of machine learning, including various supervised and unsupervised learning algorithms, and get many practical tips.
 Besides the necessary theory, the workshop also includes a lot of practical examples in Python.
 In a hands-on case study on the third day, you can apply everything that you've learned to a real world problem.

 The workshop covers:
 * introduction to machine learning (ML) and its application areas